 For more technical information about our Gage the River project, which may help if you wish to start such a project on your river, please look here.

-What’s a World Café you ask?
-It is a type of forum that facilitates an open and creative conversation on a topic of mutual interest for sharing ideas and gaining a deeper understanding of the subject and issues involved.
-You’ll find more information on the process at the World Cafe Website.
+A World Café is a type of forum that facilitates an open and creative conversation on a topic of mutual interest for sharing ideas and gaining a deeper understanding of the subject and issues involved.

 The Poudre Runs Through It assisted Colorado State University’s Center for Collaborative Conservation in one such café in 2014, resulting in in-depth conversations exploring feasible and collaborative ideas about sustaining the health and productivity of the Poudre River.
 The objectives explicitly included: